n2vram/datahammer/README.rst

 5. If there are multiple parameters that result in the same key, the result is undefined.
    Currently, positional parameters are processed in order before the named parameters, but that is not guaranteed to be true in future releases.
-6. Currently, a bare int (in decimal form) is used to index into lists, but that syntax may change and is not guaranteed to be true in future releases.
+6. Currently, a bare int (in decimal form) is used to index into lists, but that syntax is not guaranteed to be true in future releases.
+If a bare int is used as the last component of a postitional parameter value, the resulting key will be the decimal string.

 Example: